Boumlik-Brahim/Inception/README.md

 ![screenshot](/assets/docker-vs-vm.png)
 ##  Docker

-Docker is a software platform that allows you to build, test, and deploy(Deploying an application typically involves moving the application from a development or testing environment to a production environment, where it can be accessed by users) and scale(Scaling an application, involves increasing or decreasing the number of instances or resources (such as memory and CPU) allocated to the application to handle changing levels of traffic or load.) applications quickly.
+Docker is a software platform that allows you to build, test, and deploy(Deploying an application typically involves moving the application from a development or testing environment to a production environment, where it can be accessed by users) and scale(Scaling an application, involves increasing or decreasing the number of instances or resources (such as memory and CPU) allocated to the application to handle changing levels of traffic or load) applications quickly.
 Docker packages software into standardized units called containers that have everything the software needs to run including libraries, system tools, code, and runtime.

 ##  Docker Architecture